 The lodge proposes a footprint of 12.4m x 7m, projecting to ridge and eaves heights of 4.5m and 2.5m respectively.
-The building would be timber clad (larch) with dark grey roof tiles, windows and doors.
-The chalet would incorporate 3no. bedrooms, 2no. bathrooms and an open-plan kitchen/living/dining area, which would open out onto an area of decking along the western side.
+The building would be clad with western red cedar, with dark grey roof tiles, windows and doors.
+The chalet would incorporate 3no. bedrooms, 2no. bathrooms and an openplan kitchen/living/dining area, which would open out onto an area of decking along the western side of the building.
 This decking proposes a height of 0.5m, surrounded by timber balustrading to a total height of 1.6m.
 The development incorporates the creation of 2no. vehicular parking spaces, a bin store and the erection of 1m high boundary fencing, and proposes to connect into the existing septic tank system on the site.